 He routinely handles a wide range of matters, including:

 - internal investigations

 - State Attorney General investigations

 - campaign finance and election law compliance

-Mr. Highsmith has an active public policy litigation practice, with a focus on state constitutional issues and regulatory appeals.
+Mr. Highsmith also has an active public policy litigation practice, with a focus on state constitutional issues, regulatory appeals, and election law.

 Mr. Highsmith's recent matters include:

-- representing the Southeast's largest natural gas utility in multiple contested matters before the Georgia Public Service Commission
+- representing a large natural gas utility in multiple contested matters before the Georgia Public Service Commission

 - leading negotiations on behalf of a major Atlanta sports franchise for the renovation of the team's home arena